Hiking on Tenerife (91 Hikes)

 GPS tracks and tracking app

 If you are travelling on your own you need the GPS tracks and an offline-capable app because in the high mountains a mobile network is not available.
-My GPS records were corrected by me when I took detours.
 I hiked all the tracks myself.
 They are part of my Hiking Guide.
-As a GPS app I recommend OsmAnd with the offline map of the Canary Islands.
+The corresponding web app also offers offline-capable GPS tracking.